-A key trait of my clients is that they are distraught and fatigued by the soul-crushing, 24-7 game of trying to live without awakening the “memory monster” that hurls them back in time and resurrects upsetting memories that override whatever they are doing and causes them to dissolve into tears on the spot.
-They simply want the pain to stop so they can begin to enjoy life again.
+A key trait of my clients is that they are distraught and fatigued by the soul-crushing, 24-7 game of trying to live without awakening the “memory monster” that hurls them back in time and resurrects upsetting memories that override whatever they are doing and causes them to dissolve into an emotional mess on the spot.
+They simply want the pain to stop so they can begin to enjoy life again without having to worry about surprise attacks from the past.

-They want to be able to drive by a restaurant or store that was a favorite when married without losing it.
-They want to be able to listen to their favorite music without breaking into tears when it brings up memories of their past life with their ex.
+They want to be able to drive by a restaurant or store that was a favorite when married without becoming emotionally distraught.
+They want to be able to listen to their favorite music without having to fight back tears when it brings up memories of their past life with their ex.
 They want to make routine decisions without first thinking, “what would my ex do.”
-They would like to make it through the day without dissolving into tears when some memory from the past takes residence in their brain.
-They would like to be able to turn off the non-stop, guilt-spewing tape machine in their head that tells them “if only I had tried harder,” or “if only I had done this” or “if only I had not done that,” etc.
+They would like to make it through the day without becoming emotionally overwhelmed when some memory from the past takes residence in their brain.
+They would like to be able to turn off the non-stop, guilt-spewing tape machine in their head that tells them “if only I had done this,” or “if only I had done that” or “if only I had not done something else,” etc.

 They want to be able to go to their favorite restaurants, stores, shopping mall, and gym – without being haunted by the possibility that they may run into their ex or their ex’s friends.

-If they have children with their ex, they want to be able to attend their children’s school activities, parent-teacher conferences, birthday celebrations, and holiday celebrations, but feel hesitant because they fear their ex’s presence might escalate into a scene.
+If they have children with their ex, they want to be able to attend their children’s school activities, parent-teacher conferences, birthday celebrations, and holiday celebrations, without feeling hesitant or having second thoughts because they fear their ex’s presence might escalate into a scene.

 They often have seriously considered not attending their children’s weddings because their ex will be there.

-In a nutshell, they have been living their life from a basis of fear and missing out on many of life’s wonderful moments and memories in the process.
+In a nutshell, they have been living their life from a basis of fear causing them to miss out on many of life’s wonderful moments and memories in the process.

 Working through my program changes all that.